akomarla/forecast_demand/README.md

 ## 1. Exponential Smoothing

-Simple Exponential Smoothing can be interpreted as a weighted sum of the time-series values, wherein the weights are exponentially increasing (greater importance to future values in the time-series).
-The "alpha" value or the smoothing parameter lies between 0 and 1: the greater the value of alpha, the greater is the exponentially increasing nature of the weights.
-The formula is given below and as you can see it is recursive.
-The "alpha" value determines how much of the time-series history is used to forecast the next value.
+Simple Exponential Smoothing is weighted sum of the time-series values wherein the weights are exponentially increasing (greater importance to future values in the time-series).
+The "alpha" value or the smoothing parameter lies between 0 and 1.
+The "alpha" value determines how much of the time-series history is used to forecast future values.

 Learn more here: https://btsa.medium.com/introduction-to-exponential-smoothing-9c2d5909a714

 ### I. Training

-The obvious follow-up question upon learning the formula for the exponential smoothing method is how to determine the best alpha value.
 The ExpSmoothing package: https://pypi.org/project/ExpSmoothing/ is used to train a exponential smoothing model using the following error metrics:

 | Error (Cost Function) | Parameter | Formula |
 | ------------ | ------------------- | --------- |